 \\\\ The 90th percentile flow-zone corrected monitored TSS concentration is at or below 65 mg/L and therefore a 5% load reduction is recommended to ensure the TSS standard is met.
-There were 22 TSS measurements collected in this reach from 2008-2017 and therefore more monitoring would help determine if reductions beyond 5% are needed.
+Continued monitoring in this segment will help inform if reductions beyond 5% are needed.